PUNJAB NORTH (Lahore, Rawalpindi, Faisalabad) Dec 21-28, 2021

 Step wells, stone-lined tanks, sacred ponds and banyans (Ficus indica), and groves spanning many periods are scattered across the landscape.

-Khanpur cave, which has produced stratified microlithic tools of the Mesolithic period, and a number of Buddhist monasteries and stupas of various periods.
+Khanpur cave, which has produced stratified microlithic tools of the Mesolithic period, and some Buddhist monasteries and stupas of various periods.
 Buddhist monuments erected throughout the Taxila valley transformed it into a religious heartland and a destination for pilgrims from as far afield as Central Asia and China.
 The Buddhist archaeological sites at Taxila include the Dharmarajika complex and stupa, the Khader Mohra grouping, the Kalawan grouping, the Giri monasteries, the Kunala stupa and monastery, the Jandial complex, the Lalchack, and the Badalpur stupa remains and monasteries, the Mohra Moradu monastic remains, the Pipplian and the Jaulian remains, and the Bahalar stupa and remains.
 The Giri complex also includes the remains of a three-domed Muslim mosque, ziarat (tomb), and madrassa (school) of the medieval period.

-Khewra Salt Mines, Located near Kallar Kahar about 160 kilometres from Islamabad and 260 kilometres from Lahore these are the world’s second-largest salt mine.
+Khewra Salt Mines, Located near Kallar Kahar about 160 kilometres from Islamabad and 260 kilometres from Lahore are the world’s second-largest salt mine.
 A tourist train runs inside the mine tunnels and passes through some incredible sculptures & structures made up of salt.
 There is also a twelve-bed therapy centre inside the mine called the Khewra Asthma Clinic, which has the reputation of having healing powers owing to the health benefits of its micro-climate.
 Shops inside the mine sell crafted lamps, sculptures and ornaments made up of salt.

 The fee for a foreigner to visit the mine is a whopping US$20 (~3600 PR) with no senior discount (400 PR for Pakistan residents, 200 if over 65) plus 200 to take the train to tour the mine.